CX & Design

 e-Spirit’s FirstSpirit platform is an on-premise, licensed software solution with the ability to manage content independent of presentation.

-SDL – Strong Performers
+SDL – Strong performers

-SDL Web 8 has a modular, component-based architecture, content intelligence, and the ability to run in the cloud and operate headless.
+SDL Web 8 has a modular, component-based architecture, content intelligence and the ability to run in the cloud and operate headless.

 Looking ahead, SDL will be intertwining its language and knowledge management solutions into web.
 Ideally suited for large, global companies that need a WCMS to handle multi-site, multilingual requirements.

-Sitecore – Strong Performers
+Sitecore – Strong performers

-Sitecore’s testing, optimization, and customer data profiles remain a positive native capability.
+Sitecore’s testing, optimisation and customer data profiles remain a positive native capability.
 The recent launch of v8.2, which includes the Sitecore eXperience Accelerator and brings with it a component library and native Azure hooks, may improve its advantage against other best-of-breed solutions.

 Going forward, Sitecore plans to renew marketing features previously embedded to better service enterprise needs.
 Sitecore’s 2017 commitment to PaaS will make it more attractive to buyers focused on faster time-to-value.

-Hippo (Bloomreach) – Strong Performers
+Hippo (Bloomreach) – Strong performers

 Hippo has stormed into the Wave with impressive force, with Hippo DX’s API and cloud-first strategy highlighted as key benefits.

-Currently best suited to midsize enterprise organizations looking for a modern web CMS to underpin their broader digital experience platform, the onDemand PaaS offering broadens digital architect appeal.
+Currently best suited to midsize enterprise organisations looking for a modern web CMS to underpin their broader digital experience platform, the onDemand PaaS offering broadens digital architect appeal.
 In the future, BloomReach’s data and machine learning may shape a new course of development for the platform.

 Adobe – Leaders